-You only be strong because the Author and Finisher of our faith is strong.
+You can DEFINITELY be strong because the Author and Finisher of our faith is strong.
 That’s the reason I am bugged when we are depicted as wimpy and weak – just because we are Christian.

-Have you ever seen ancient paintings that depict a soft, spongy, almost effeminate Jesus?
+Have you ever seen ancient paintings that present a soft, spongy, almost effeminate Jesus?
 I have.
 Most museums have them.
 Once, I even saw one that showed Jesus looking almost like a teenage girl.
-Lion of Judah – not in that painting!
+Lion of Judah – NOT in that painting!
+Sickening!

 An assertive Christian?
 No way!